tkirk70/Cryptocurrencies/README.md

   * Take raw data and make it easier to understand.
 Pre-process data into correct format with only numerical values.

 ### Clustering Algorithms
   * Group similar objects into clusters.
-For example, if a cable service wants to group those with similar viewing habits, we would use a clustering algorithm.
+For example, using a PCA model.

 ### Preparing Data